Kingsnorth: Transport

 Kingsnorth is bisected by the A2070 Ashford to Hamstreet road.
-And briefly has a dual carriageway within it, as well as along its nearest border with Ashford, which serves as its main approach road.
+It briefly has a dual carriageway within it, as well as along its nearest border with Ashford, which serves as its main approach road.
 The road network is otherwise almost a wide grid with slight curves.

+In 2018 it was proposed to give the village its own station on the Marshlink Line.
+After an assessment, it was decided that there was no viable business case, and the plan was not perused.

 The village is served by regular buses to Ashford.